Policy Forum for Wales

 This conference will examine key priorities for improving mental health provision in Wales, focusing on next steps following recent policy developments.

-It is bringing stakeholders together with policymakers to discuss the Welsh Government’s Draft Mental Health and Wellbeing Strategy 2024-2034, with the full strategy due to be published in early 2025, looking at practicalities for implementation and drawing on responses to public consultation published in October.
+It is bringing together stakeholders and policymakers to discuss the Welsh Government’s Draft Mental Health and Wellbeing Strategy 2024-2034, with the full strategy due to be published early in 2025, looking at practicalities for implementation and drawing on responses to the public consultation published in October.

-Delegates will assess the scope, funding and considerations for implementation if policy aims are to be achieved.
-They will explore how effectively the strategy can address challenges identified in mental healthcare in Wales, including delivering inclusive support to diverse populations such as older people and neurodiverse individuals, setting a balance between clinical interventions and long-term preventative approaches, putting in place innovative frameworks that emphasise trauma-informed care, and working toward harm minimisation and stigma reduction.
+Delegates will assess scope, funding and considerations for implementation if policy aims are to be achieved.
+They will explore how effectively the strategy can address challenges, including delivering inclusive support to diverse populations such as older people and neurodiverse individuals, setting a balance between clinical interventions and long-term preventative approaches, putting in place innovative frameworks that emphasise trauma-informed care, and working toward harm minimisation and stigma reduction.

-Sessions in the agenda will also consider priorities for improving young people's mental health, supporting wellbeing in educational settings, and addressing socioeconomic inequalities in mental health care and access.
-Delegates will consider next steps for initiatives and how the recent £90m funding boost announced in the Welsh Government Annual Report 2024, dedicated to expanding mental health services and addressing socioeconomic disparities that impact mental wellbeing, can most effectively and fairly be allocated to help tackle current and emerging challenges in mental healthcare provision.
+Sessions in the agenda will also consider priorities for improving young people’s mental health, supporting wellbeing in educational settings, and addressing socioeconomic inequalities in access to care.
+Delegates will consider next steps for key initiatives and how the recent £90m funding boost announced in the Welsh Government Annual Report 2024, dedicated to expanding mental health services and addressing socioeconomic disparities that impact mental wellbeing, can most effectively and fairly be allocated to help tackle current and emerging challenges.

-Further sessions will look at implementation of the Suicide and Self-Harm Prevention Strategy and its central aims of supporting high-risk groups and promoting responsible media communications.
+Further sessions will look at implementation of the Suicide and Self-Harm Prevention Strategy, and its central aims of supporting high-risk groups and promoting responsible media communication.
 Key regulatory considerations for maintaining and improving mental health provision standards will be discussed, alongside strategies and best practice for addressing stigma and the impact of social media on mental health.

 The agenda also looks at priorities for recruitment and retention of a well-trained and supported mental healthcare workforce, equipped to support all ages in mental healthcare.
 We expect discussion on taking forward the Strategic Mental Health Workforce Plan for Health and Social Care, as well as latest thinking on strategies for increasing collaboration between sectors, coordination across agencies and services, developing clear leadership, and making better use of expertise and experience from the community and third sector.